RetroAchievements/docs/docs/developer-docs/unsupported-emulators-and-cores.md

 - ❌ libretro core: **QUASI88**
   - The PC-88VA is not supported.
-  - April 16th, 2022: Cannot load a .m3u file.
+  - 16 Apr 2022: Cannot load a .m3u file.
 The hash fails because the core locks the disk file.
-  - April 16th, 2022: Attempting to load a single disk game in RALibretro just goes to "How many disks?" prompt.
+  - 16 Apr 2022: Attempting to load a single disk game in RALibretro just goes to "How many disks?" prompt.
 Seems to work in RetroArch.
-  - April 16th, 2022: RALibretro does not provide a subsystem interface for loading multi-disk games.
+  - 16 Apr 2022: RALibretro does not provide a subsystem interface for loading multi-disk games.

 ### PC-9800